 In the Democratic Republic of Congo, Medair supports hospitals and health care centres by training front-line workers and providing medicines and equipment.
 As well as providing access to primary health care in the community where Jeanne’s hospital is located, Medair helps improve food security by teaching mothers how to improve their farming techniques.
 Initiatives like training health care staff and teaching sustainable farming methods provides a lasting impact amongst vulnerable people in Congo.

-This project was funded by the Swiss Agency for Development and Cooperation and private donors.
+This project was funded by the Swiss Agency for Development and Cooperation, the European Union Civil Protection and Humanitarian Aid Operations (ECHO) and private donors.

 This content was produced with resources gathered by Medair field and headquarters staff.
 The views expressed herein are those solely of Medair and should not be taken, in any way, to reflect the official opinion of any other organisation.